Dear Ronnie Ann,

 I just had a phone interview 2 days ago (see: screening candidates) and felt things went well.
 This is an initial, first phase interview and successful candidates are then sent for an on-site interview.
 She did say at the end of the phone interview that she would certainly recommend me for an in-person interview and wished me good luck.

-How long would it take (if I am selected for a 2nd interview) to receive a phone call?
+How long would it take (if I am selected for a 2nd interview) to receive a phone call? ~ NB

-Truth is … there is no absolute answer to your question about how soon to expect to hear from a phone interview.
 When I did phone interviews (and I’ve done a lot), I usually called people back for the in-person interview within a week or two.
 But it also depended on how available internal folks were to interview, as well as all kinds of other things.

 In my own career when I interviewed for a job, I’ve gotten the call as soon as a day later.
 But in one case I got the call THREE MONTHS LATER!
 Now the latter is not common, but my point is there is no absolute rule here.
 On average, it’s not unusual for it to take a week or two.

-How to tell how you did on your phone interview
+How you did on your phone interview

 The fact that you got good feedback during your phone interview is very hopeful.
 While not everyone gives you feedback, when I do phone interviews I try to give the person at least some sense of how they did.
 If there is absolutely no chance, I only thank them and wish them well.

 So at the very least, we can assume she’s passing you on with a big plus next to your name.
-It’s still up to the decision-makers as to whom they actually call in for an interview.
+It’s still up to the decision-makers as to who they actually call in for an interview.

-Other clues about how your phone interview went:
+Clues on how your interview went:

 - How long did it last?
 Longer is better but NOT the only clue.
 Sometimes if I find a candidate who sounds great from the git go, I end it quickly.